escherba/python-cityhash/README.rst

 Fast hashing of NumPy arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The methods in this module support Python `Buffer Protocol
+The Python `Buffer Protocol <https://docs.python.org/3/c-api/buffer.html>`__
-<https://docs.python.org/3/c-api/buffer.html>`__, which allows them to be used
+allows Python objects to expose their data as raw byte arrays to other objects,
+for fast access without copying to a separate location in memory.
+Notably,
+NumPy is a major framework that supports this protocol.

+The functions in these packages will read byt arrays from objects that expose
-on any object that exports a buffer interface.
-Here is an example showing
-hashing of a 4D NumPy array:
+them via buffer protocol.
+Here is an example showing hashing of a 4D NumPy
+array:

 .. code-block:: python